-For most of this year, American Express has been offering select holders of its consumer Platinum Card up to 20,000 points when they sign up for its ‘Pay Over Time’ option.
-Now, with that option still open, Amex is back with another 20,000 point offer for any Platinum cardholders that are fortunate enough to be targeted.
+For most of this year, American Express has been offering select holders of card_name up to 20,000 points when they sign up for its ‘Pay Over Time’ option.
+Now, with that option still open, Amex is back with another 20,000 point offer for any cardholders that are fortunate enough to be targeted.

 When I logged in to my Amex account this morning, I was greeted with a banner at the top of the screen that looked like this:

 Clicking the link led me to the offer page where the key terms and conditions are very clear:

 - Add one or more new Additional Card Members to your account and you can earn 20,000 Membership Rewards points for the first Additional Card Member that spends $2,000 or more in eligible purchases on their Card within their first 6 months of Card Membership starting from the date on which the Additional Card Member is added.

 - The maximum you can earn as part of this offer is 20,000 Membership Rewards points.